Failure Assertion Programming — IEC 61508 Software Technique

 }

-Result: Violations (stale data, out-of-range flow, or command exceeding envelope) are logged and trigger a defined SAFE REACTION, preventing unsafe actuation.
+Result: Violations (stale data, out-of-range flow, or command exceeding envelope) are logged and trigger a defined safe reaction, preventing unsafe actuation.

 Quality criteria